encryption-alliance/unified-vault-format/file name encryption/AES-SIV-512-B64URL.md

 The byte sequence is then encrypted using AES-SIV as defined in [RFC 5297](https://tools.ietf.org/html/rfc5297).
 In order to bind the node to the containing directory, preventing undetected manipulation of the folder structure, the directory ID of the parent folder is used as associated data.

-Lastly, the ciphertext is encoded with unpadded base64url.
+Lastly, the ciphertext is encoded with unpadded base64url and a file extension is added.

 ```ts
 let ciphertext = aesSiv(secret: cleartextName, ad: parentDirId, key: sivKey)